talkncloud/tyhac-aws-hackster/aws-sagemaker/README.md

-## Welcome to TYHAC Deep learning with AWS Sagemaker
+## Welcome to Tyhac Deep learning with AWS Sagemaker
-This part of the project is how the data is prepared, trained and hosted.
+This part of the project is how the data is prepared, trained and hosted with AWS Sagemaker using fastai and fastaudio.

 ## Notes
 Be sure to check out the [notes](NOTES.md) file, I've tried to include all the links to articles and research that helped me out.
 None of this would be possible with the great work everyone has done before me.